freeeve/unmanagedscala/readme.md

 {"300":23201}
 ```

-`fofallnodes` gives a count of all friends of friends for each node... try it. :)
+`fofallnodes` gives a count of all friends of friends for each node... try it (if your graph isn't too big). :)